This page contains affiliate links and we may be compensated if you make a purchase after clicking on a link.

 Fan cleaning tools for easy overhead cleaning.

-Avoid Restrictions: Ensure that nothing obstructs the airflow through stable openings.
+Ensure that nothing obstructs the airflow through barn openings.

-No Overhead Hay/Bedding Storage: Avoid storing hay or bedding directly above the horses.
+- No Overhead Hay/Bedding Storage: Avoid storing hay or bedding directly above the

-Hay and bedding are extremely flammable plus they
+animals.
+Hay and bedding are extremely flammable and generate harmful dust.

 |